HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/meetings_configuring_max.md

 3. Save the docker-compose.xml file.

 4. Restart the Sametime Meeting server.
-Refer to [Starting and stopping Meeting servers](starting_and_stopping_meeting_servers.md) for details.

 ## Configuring the maximum number of meeting participants in Docker environment {#task_snj_2fz_wxb}